grexi/documentation/Guides/Java/AWS S3.md

 ## Getting started

-To use the official Amazon S3 SDK in your project, just specify additional Maven dependency in your `pom.xml`:
+To use the official Amazon S3 SDK in your project, just specify an additional Maven dependency in your `pom.xml`:

 ~~~xml
 <dependency>